 Toronto Triggerfish: Info for New Members

 THE TRIGGERFISH ARE CURRENTLY AT CAPACITY FOR NEW MEMBERS.
-WATCH THIS SPACE FOR FURTHER DETAILS ABOUT WHEN OUR NEXT INTAKE WILL BE AS THEY BECOME AVAILABLE OR EMAIL: INFO@TRIGGERFISHWATERPOLO.CA TO BE PLACED ON OUR WAITING LIST (Please indicate your name, phone number, and indicate if you are new to the sport or have any previous water polo experience)
+WATCH THIS SPACE FOR FURTHER DETAILS ABOUT WHEN OUR NEXT INTAKE WILL BE, OR EMAIL: INFO@TRIGGERFISHWATERPOLO.CA TO BE PLACED ON OUR WAITING LIST (Please indicate your name, phone number, and indicate if you are new to the sport or have any previous water polo experience)

 IF YOU HAVE PREVIOUS WATER POLO EXPERIENCE READ THIS:

 At your first practice, you will be asked for a completed registration form and waiver.
 This is important before you jump into the pool, because of how aquatic insurance works.
 Download and complete the forms found on our Forms Page - or arrive at least 10 minutes early to make sure everything gets done.